Reading Viaduct: Railroad use

 The Philadelphia and Reading Terminal Railroad was incorporated on April 13, 1888, leased by the Philadelphia and Reading Railway on May 1, 1891, and soon began construction.
+The viaduct was built by the Reading Company as an approach to the then-new Reading Terminal.
 The viaduct and terminal opened on January 29, 1893.
-In 1984, the Reading Terminal closed, and Philadelphia's Center City Commuter Tunnel opened.
-The trainshed was incorporated into the Pennsylvania Convention Center.
+The viaduct heads north from Reading Terminal and at Callowhill Junction, forks, with the Ninth Street Branch formally merging with the current SEPTA Main Line.
+The viaduct cuts through the street grid at a diagonal angle, creating several irregularly shaped lots.
+The primary section of the viaduct, the Ninth Street Branch, has four tracks.